Equivariant $\mathcal{Z}$-stability for single automorphisms on simple $C^*$-algebras with tractable trace simplices: McDuff properties for automorphisms on -bundles

 Thus, we see that $e := \sum_{j=1}^n \Psi_j(1) \geq 1$, and hence it has an inverse $e^{-1}$ of norm less than or equal to 1.
 Note that for each $j=1, \hdots, m$ and $x \in M_n$ we get $[\Psi_j(x),\Psi_j(1)]=0$ by the correspondence between c.p.c.\ order zero maps and $*$-homomorphisms from cones.
 Since the $\Psi_j$ are also pairwise commuting, we see that their images all commute with $e$.
 Moreover, $e$ is fixed by $\gamma$.
 This means that if we define maps

 these will be c.p.c.\ order zero maps that are equivariant and pairwise commuting, and such that $\sum_{j=1}^m \Psi'_j(1) = 1$.
-By Lemma \ref{lemma:join_basic} these give rise to a unital equivariant $*$-homomorphism $\Psi: (M_n,\op{Ad}(\nu)) \rightarrow (\mathcal{M}^\omega \cap \mathcal{M}',\gamma^\omega)$. \end{proof}
+By Lemma \ref{lemma:join_basic} these give rise to a unital equivariant $*$-homomorphism $\Psi\colon (M_n,\op{Ad}(\nu)) \rightarrow (\mathcal{M}^\omega \cap \mathcal{M}',\gamma^\omega)$. \end{proof}

 Lemma \ref{lemma:join} will be crucial to our strategy for proving Theorem \ref{theorem:main_technical}.
-Given an automorphism $\gamma$ of the $W^*$-bundle $\mathcal{M}$ and a unitary $v \in M_n$ as in the theorem, it suffices to find for each $\e >0$ a fixed number (say $m$) of approximately central, approximately pairwise commuting and approximately equivariant c.p.c.\ order zero maps $\psi_j: M_n \rightarrow \mathcal{M}$ for $j=1, \hdots, m$ such that
+Given an automorphism $\gamma$ of the $W^*$-bundle $\mathcal{M}$ and a unitary $v \in M_n$ as in the theorem, it suffices to find a fixed $m \in \N$ such that for each $\e >0$ there exist $m$ approximately central, approximately pairwise commuting and approximately equivariant c.p.c.\ order zero maps $\psi_j\colon M_n \rightarrow \mathcal{M}$ for $j=1, \hdots, m$ such that

-This allows us to split the base space into two parts, $X_1$ and $X_2$, and construct the maps $\psi_j$ such that $ ||1-\psi_1(1)||_{2,X_1} < \e$ and $||1-\sum_{i=2}^m\psi_i(1)||_{2,X_2} < \e$.
+This allows us to split the base space into two parts, $X_1$ and $X_2$, and construct the maps $\psi_j$ such that $ \|1-\psi_1(1)\|_{2,X_1} < \e$ and $\|1-\sum_{i=2}^m\psi_i(1)\|_{2,X_2} < \e$.
 In other words, this means that $\psi_1(1)$ and $\sum_{i=2}^m\psi_i(1)$ lie uniformly close to 1 on the fibers above $X_1$ and $X_2$, respectively.
 In particular, $X_1$ and $X_2$ can be chosen such that the behaviour of the action induced by $\gamma$ on these two sets is similar enough to the respective two subcases already mentioned before.
 This allows us to obtain the maps $\psi_j$ by using similar ideas as in the proofs of these subcases.

 More precisely, we can let $X_2$ be the subset of $X$ for which the elements have periods greater than some fixed $N \in \N$ for the action induced by $\gamma$.
 If this $N$ is large enough, a known Rokhlin-type theorem from topological dynamics allows us to find approximate Rokhlin towers in $C_0(X_2)$.
 The strategy to obtain the maps $\psi_2, \hdots \psi_m$ then resembles the one used to prove the theorem in case the induced action on the base space is free.
 Recall from the proof of Theorem \ref{theorem:free_case} that in the free case the induced action on $C(X)$ has finite Rokhlin dimension.
 This by definition implies the existence of Rokhlin towers in $C(X)$, which then by the arguments in \cite{RokhlinDimension} leads to the required result.
 The Rokhlin towers we obtain here in $C_0(X_2)$ will play a similar role as those in the proof of \cite{RokhlinDimension}.
 A more detailed explanation and proof is given in Subsection \ref{subsection:large_periods}.